simontorres/goodman_user_manual/user_manual/using_pipeline.rst

    ``redspec --reference-files /path/to/ref-lamp-location``

-If you requiere that your lamps are made available as a part of the package you can contact ``storres [at] ctio [dot] noao [dot] edu`` and we will handle your request.
+If you require that your lamps are made available as a part of the package you can contact ``storres [at] ctio [dot] noao [dot] edu`` and we will handle your request.